 Medical Treatment of factor V Leiden in Pregnancy

-Anticoagulant medications, the most common of which are warfarin and heparin, may be prescribed if you carry factor V. Heparin and low molecular weight heparin are known to act quicker than warfarin and are considered safe for use in pregnancy.
-Talk to your doctor about the risks for use of these medications in pregnancy.
+Anticoagulant medication, the most commonly used in pregnancy are Heparin and low molecular weight heparin.
+Talk to your doctor about any risks for use of these medications in pregnancy.

 Diet, Exercise, and Lifestyle Choices

 Herbs, nutritional supplements, and natural therapies will not alter one’s genetic make-up.
 There are, however, ways to work to support the body in hopefully preventing blood clots from forming that also happen to support overall health and fertility: